skglad/539_finalproject/README.md

 ### Objective:
 To create a better user experience and front-end development of a previous Python project in order to have a portfolio piece that demonstrates my back-end and front-end development skills.

+### Note:
+GitHub pages does not support code other than html so I cannot host this page on GitHub pages and the code needs to be run through locally through terminal at the moment.
+This can be done by cloning or downloading the repo from GitHub and by running the book_toolsv2.py file in the terminal (in the proper folder).
+It is important to keep the folder structure the same as it is in the GitHub repo.

 ### Repo for original Project:
 https://github.com/skglad/SI507_Final_Project